 Purday has received numerous awards including the Distinguished Public Relations Practitioner of the Year from the South Carolina Chapter of the Public Relations Society of America.

-Bertram Rantin is a USC journalism school graduate and has taught Mass Media Writing/Reporting the past 15 years.
+Bertram Rantin is a USC journalism school graduate and has taught Mass Media Writing, reporting and editing the past 17 years.

-Rantin is a communications specialist for the Palmetto Health-USC Medical Group and a member of the public relations team for the South Carolina State Fair.
+Rantin is a communications specialist for the Palmetto Health-USC Medical Group and the public relations coordinator for the South Carolina State Fair.

-He previously worked at The State newspaper in Columbia, including 15 years as the paper’s metro columnist while focusing on community superlatives, volunteerism, nonprofits and other topics of human and special interest.
-He also served as an assistant metro editor, assistant sports editor and special projects coordinator while at The State.
+He previously worked at The State newspaper in Columbia, including 15 years as the paper’s metro columnist.
+His reporting experiences include local government, education, healthcare, the military, transportation, nonprofits, features, the arts and sports.
+While at the newspaper, he also worked as an assistant metro editor, assistant sports editor and special projects coordinator.

 Rantin has conducted public relations and communications training seminars for local governments and institutions, including Richland County and the University of South Carolina.
 He is a former member of the Lt.
 Governor’s State Essay Writing Competition task force.